NVIDIA/trt-samples-for-hackathon-cn/cookbook/05-Plugin/PythonPlugin/README.md

 # PythonPlugin

-+ The same as BasicExample, but we build and run the engine with plugin totally in Python script.
++ The same as BasicExample, but we make the workflow totally in Python script.

 + These examples show 5 ways (using cuda-python, cupy, torch, triton, numba packages respectively) to make it.